 When you think of a landfill, the first thing that comes to mind may not be wildlife, so you might be surprised to learn that our Central Landfill operation is one of two Rhode Island sites (the other being Fidelity Investments in Smithfield) to hold a Conservation Certification from the Wildlife Habitat Council (WHC).
 Resource Recovery became involved with the WHC in December of 2009, when we made a commitment to improve wildlife habitat through the enrichment of pre-existing habitat and the establishment of new habitat on the Central Landfill property.
-We were officially awarded certification in November of 2011, re-certified in November of 2013, and again in November of 2016.
+We were officially awarded certification in November of 2011, re-certified in November of 2013, 2016, and 2019.
 If you have any questions about our wildlife habitat program, please contact us.

 Resource Recovery staff volunteers and partners have completed many projects at the Central Landfill.
 We’ve worked alongside the Audubon Society of Rhode Island, Rhode Island Wild Plant Society, MET High School, St. Mary’s Academy at Bay View, USDA, and local Boy Scouts to: conduct wildlife and plant surveys; install nesting boxes for birds; create snags in tree lines for birds of prey; create brush piles in detention ponds for sunning turtles; plant a garden for pollinators; create wildlife pathways to ponds; clear exotic-invasive plants; and plant native trees, shrubs and wildflowers.